Pittsburgh Steelers vs. Denver Broncos NFL Week 5 Odds, Plays and Insights for October 10, 2021

-Oddsmakers give the Pittsburgh Steelers (1-3) a small chance to halt their one-game losing streak, as they are favored by 1 point in a matchup against the Denver Broncos (3-1) on Sunday, October 10, 2021 at Heinz Field.
-The game has a point total set at 40.
+The Pittsburgh Steelers (1-3) are slight, 1-point favorites as they try to stop their three-game losing streak in a matchup with the Denver Broncos (3-1) on Sunday, October 10, 2021 at Heinz Field.
+The over/under is set at 39.5 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.